 Former evolutionary biologist and current high school science teacher

-Top articles in no particular order (although the first is my personal favorite): Ideas are Alive and You are Dead, Fuck Your Miracle Year, 20 Modern Heresies, The Myth of the Myth of the Lone Genius, The Shaman’s Tale: Science, Magic, and Super Placebo, Exegesis, The Cult Deficit: Analysis and Speculation (v2.0), Predictions for 2050: Black Swan Edition
+Top articles in no particular order (although the first is my personal favorite): Ideas are Alive and You are Dead, Morning of the Mutants (3rd place in 2022 ACX book review contest), Fuck Your Miracle Year, 20 Modern Heresies, The Myth of the Myth of the Lone Genius, The Shaman’s Tale: Science, Magic, and Super Placebo, Friendship Forever, The Cult Deficit: Analysis and Speculation (v2.0), Predictions for 2050: Black Swan Edition, On Stories and Histories: Q & A

 I am also the co-founder of Seeds of Science, new scientific journal publishing speculative or non-traditional articles with community-based peer review.
 If you believe we need to disrupt scientific publishing landscape and create new platforms that encourage creativity and diversity of thought, consider joining us as an author or “gardener” (our community of peer reviewers, 100% free and all are welcome).